woutercx/visualstudiocodescala/README.md

 	{
 		"version": "0.1.0",

-		// The command is scb.
+		// The command is scala.
 		"command": "scala",

 		// The command is a shell script